adrianbienias/osems/README.md

 ## TODOs

-- [ ] Provide GUI instalator (move some settings from .env to database, append others to .env file automatically)
 - [ ] Test auth module
 - [ ] Dockerize the app
 - [ ] Record demo video showing how OSEMS works and how to use it (in Polish and English language)